Civil Aeronautics Board: Air travel clubs

 Nomads was one of the longest lasting air travel clubs, incorporated in 1965 and liquidated in 2011.

 Air travel clubs were membership organizations, nominally private, that had their own aircraft and ran trips for members.
 In 1968, the FAA instituted Part 123 of the Federal Aviation Regulations under which air travel clubs had their own operational requirements.
 Starting in the early 1970s, the CAB went after some of the largest air travel clubs for being de-facto common carriers.
 In 1973, it shut down Voyager 1000, a large Indiana-based air travel club.
 Voyager, which had a fleet comprising a Boeing 720, two Lockheed Electras and some piston aircraft and its own terminal at Indianapolis Airport, unsuccessfully appealed to the federal courts.
 The chief pilot of Voyager was George Mikelsons, who left to found what later became ATA Airlines.
-The CAB went on to shut two other large clubs in 1974 and 1975.
+The CAB went on to shut two other large clubs in 1974 (Club International, which also flew jets) and 1975.
 Notwithstanding these enforcement actions, in November 1979 (within the first year of deregulation) there were still 11 air travel clubs operationally regulated under Part 123, though by May 1980 it had dropped to seven.